mouadk/Insomnihack2024/README.md

 ## Bypass using Unsafe API

 Unsafe API is the most dangerous API in java.
-This PoC[bypass-using-unsafe-abuse](bypass-using-unsafe-abuse) shows how one can use it to bypass a RASP agent implementing guards in the constructor of sensitive classes.
+This PoC [bypass-using-unsafe-abuse](bypass-using-unsafe-abuse) shows how one can use it to bypass a RASP agent implementing guards in the constructor of sensitive classes.

 ## Bypass using Reflection Abuse

 Some RASP agents does not take into account that an attacker could invoke private methods through reflection.
-And this can be used to bypass[bypass-using-reflection-abuse](bypass-using-reflection-abuse) hooks added by RASP.
+And this can be used to bypass [bypass-using-reflection-abuse](bypass-using-reflection-abuse) hooks added by RASP.

 ## Bypass using JNI/Library injection

-An attacker can disable RASP by repatching[bypass-using-jni-injection](bypass-using-jni-injection) patched classes using JVMTI interface directly from native code.
+An attacker can disable RASP by repatching [bypass-using-jni-injection](bypass-using-jni-injection) patched classes using JVMTI interface directly from native code.
 This can be done by first uploading a native library and then load it.

 ## Bypass using Process injection

-An attacker with enough capabilities can inject a shared library[bypass-using-process-injection](bypass-using-process-injection) in a java process and use JVMTI interface to remove the patch.
+An attacker with enough capabilities can inject a shared library [bypass-using-process-injection](bypass-using-process-injection) in a java process and use JVMTI interface to remove the patch.

 ## Bypass using JVM Escape

-An attacker can use gadgets to execute code outside the JVM, e.g. using Jshell API[bypass-using-jvm-escape](bypass-using-jvm-escape) which start a child local JVM and execute user code there.
+An attacker can use gadgets to execute code outside the JVM, e.g. using Jshell API [bypass-using-jvm-escape](bypass-using-jvm-escape) which start a child local JVM and execute user code there.